authifyWeb/Chat-Frontend/documentation/terms.md

 By using [authifyChat](https://authifyWeb.github.io/authifyChat/) website you agree to the Terms below.
-Last update: November 2022
+Last update: Nov 08 2022

 ## Terms
 * This website is hosted on Microsoft Github Pages, so by default Microsoft might track the users that visit authifyChat website.